DieterReuter/rpi64-kernel/README.md

-# Building a 64bit Linux kernel for Raspberry Pi 3 the Docker Way
+# Build a Linux kernel for Raspberry Pi 3 in 64bit

 ## Prerequisites